danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ```

 Whenever a request fails, Alamofire will ask the retrier if it should be retried.
-The retrier will trigger a retry if the request is not a failing auth (read more
+The retrier will trigger a retry if the request is not a failing auth.
+If not, it
-about the commented out 401 later).
-If not, it just lets the request fail.
+just lets the request fail.

 If a request should be retried, it's added it to a retry queue.
 The retrier then
 triggers an authorization.
 Once it completes, the retrier checks if it succeeded.